If you’re new to Thailand, you might not know much about the concept of overstaying your visa.

 It is illegal to overstay your visa in Thailand, but overstaying by a small number of days does not carry a serious penalty.

-However, overstaying for a long period of time could land you in a lot of trouble.
+However, overstaying for a long period of time could land you in serious trouble.
+The penalty is significantly more severe if you are caught by authorities rather than self-declaring your overstay at immigration.

 What Are the Current Overstay Ban Rules?